Updated: March 2020

 Stock experts representing Greenland, Canada, Alaska, Russia, the Government of Nunavut, Nunavut Tunngavik, Inc., the Inuvialuit Settlement Area and the Nunavik Wildlife Management Board participated.

-The report can be found here and a publication is in preparation for peer review.
+The report (NAMMCO 2018) can be found here and a publication is in preparation for peer review.

 DECLINE, SOUND MANAGEMENT, AND RECOVERY

-Concern over the decline of the West Greenland stock led to introduction of regulations during the 1990s with the intention of reducing catches.
-The drive hunt, which was the main method of beluga capture, was prohibited in 1995 (Heide-Jørgensen and Rosing-Asvid 2002).
+Concern over a decline in the West Greenland stock led to introduction of regulations during the 1990s with the intention of reducing and controlling catches.
+The drive hunt, which was the main method of beluga capture at the time, was prohibited in 1995 (Heide-Jørgensen and Rosing-Asvid 2002).

-The Scientific Committee of NAMMCO in 2000 advised that the West Greenland stock was substantially depleted and that delay in reducing the catch to about 100 animals per year would result in further population decline and would further delay the recovery of this stock (NAMMCO 2001).
-In 2004, a quota of 320 beluga per year was established for West Greenland.
+In the year 2000, the Scientific Committee of NAMMCO advised that the West Greenland stock was substantially depleted and that any delay in reducing the catch to about 100 animals per year would result in further population decline and delay the recovery of this stock (NAMMCO 2001).
+A quota of 320 beluga per year was established for West Greenland in 2004.
 Catches and quotas have fluctuated since then, with catches ranging from 120 to 290 for West Greenland.

-There is evidence that these new management measures may have already had a positive effect on the population (Heide-Jørgensen et al. 2016).
+There is evidence that the introduction of catch quotas and management measures may already be having a positive effect on the population (Heide-Jørgensen et al. 2016).
 Recent assessments indicate that a harvest of up to 310 animals per year will allow the population to continue to recover, and that current harvest levels are therefore sustainable (NAMMCO 2010, 2012a).

 Other nearby beluga stocks